lorenz-g/MoGeRe/acceldatacollect/Readme.md

 - The Recordings pages might result in an error if the databases are still empty.

 - Can be run offline as well.
-Except fo the two sounds that are loaded from dropbox.

 #### Deploy the project on a google server.